What are instant transfers and how much do they cost?

-Instant transfers allow you to send money from Venmo to an eligible U.S. bank account or Visa/Mastercard debit card, typically within 30 minutes.
-A 1.5% fee (with a minimum fee of $0.25 and a maximum fee of $15) is deducted from the transfer amount for each transfer.
+Instant transfers with Venmo allow you to send money to any eligible U.S. bank account or Visa/Mastercard debit card, typically within 30 minutes.
+A 1.75% fee (with a minimum fee of $0.25 and a maximum fee of $25) is deducted from the transfer amount for each transfer.
 Feel free to take a quick look at our fees page for more information.

 Instant transfers can be made 24 hours a day, 365 days a year regardless of holiday or weekend schedules.
 Please note that transfers may be affected by Venmo service disruptions.
-As of 5/23/22, our pricing for instant transfers will change to a 1.75% fee (with a minimum fee of $0.25 and a maximum fee of $25).
+As of 5/23/22, our pricing for instant transfers has changed to a 1.75% fee (with a minimum fee of $0.25 and a maximum fee of $25).

 Additionally, transfers are reviewed and could be declined, delayed, or blocked if we identify an issue.
 Reviews may result in funds being frozen or removed from your account.
 For more information, please read about Reviews of Transfers Out of Venmo.